Republican Study Committee

-The Republican Study Committee (RSC) is a study group of conservative members of the Republican Party in the United States House of Representatives.
-In November 2022, Representative Kevin Hern of Oklahoma was elected as the Chairman of the RSC, effective as of January 2023.
+The Republican Study Committee (RSC) is a congressional caucus of conservative members of the Republican Party in the United States House of Representatives.
+In November 2024, Representative August Pfluger was elected as the chair of the RSC, effective as of January 2025.

 Although the primary functions of the RSC vary from year to year, it has always pushed for significant cuts in non-defense spending, advocated socially conservative legislation, and supported the right to keep and bear arms.
 It has proposed an alternative budget every year since 1995.
-In 2007, in conjunction with the unveiling of its "Taxpayer Bill of Rights", it presented an alternative budget resolution that claimed would balance the budget within five years without increasing income taxes.
+In 2007, in conjunction with the unveiling of its "Taxpayer Bill of Rights", it presented an alternative budget resolution that it claimed would balance the budget within five years without increasing income taxes.

-Entering the 117th United States Congress, the RSC was the largest ideological caucus in Congress of either party.
+Entering the 119th United States Congress, the RSC was the largest conservative caucus in Congress.

 Initiatives

-The RSC's key legislative initiatives are detailed in the American Taxpayer Bill of Rights, unveiled in March 2007.
+The RSC's legislative initiatives are detailed in the American Taxpayer Bill of Rights, unveiled in March 2007.